Lucid Dreaming: Come Fly With Me

 In the 1950s pioneering European psychologist Paul Tholey said this about lucid dreaming: “If one develops a critical frame of mind towards the state of consciousness during the waking state – by asking oneself whether one is dreaming or awake – this attitude will be transferred to the dreaming state.
 It is then possible through the occurrence of unusual experiences to recognize that one is dreaming.”

 Lucidity requires a high level of self-awareness in the dream state.
 To encourage this level of self-awareness while dreaming practice reality checks during waking life.
-During the course of the day repeatedly ask yourself “am I dreaming?”
+During the course of your day repeatedly ask yourself “am I dreaming?”
 You can choose to follow that up with asking “how do I know?”

 Asking yourself “am I dreaming?” a number of times a day primes your mind to perform that same reality check while dreaming.
 Once you’re self-aware, you are lucid.